 Joe DeCree and I are talking about Memorial Day -- how he handles it and insight on how to move through this sacred time.
 Joe: Memorial Day: Is there a worse day on the calendar?
 Gosh, I feel like I want to go to bed all day and hide.
 Unfortunately, it is inevitable.
-It comes … Continue reading Combat Vets: How to Get Through Memorial Day
+It comes … Continue reading Combat Vets: On Grief and Getting Through Memorial Day

 The rain drips off the peak of my cap; Speckles my vision.
 The marching band plays in G Major, but I hear only minor chords.
 Old Glory passes by and I make the automatic, but heartfelt, salute.
 I attend the ball games and barbeques But I am not really there.
 I want to leave so … Continue reading Memorial Day